Scientific Facts and Frequently Asked Questions

 When adding to your water, put a minimum of 10 drops to every 8 oz.
 Do not worry about taking too much, your body will simply "eliminate" any additional oxygen that it can not store.
 Remember your family, friends and pets too.
 Use liquid oxygen drops everyday and share with everyone.

 There are no contraindications or adverse effects if you take too much.
 You may experience an acceleration of energy which will gradually dissipate.
-Taking the drops to close to bedtime may keep some people awake.

 There appears to be ample supportive scientific evidence that dissolved oxygen in a liquid supplement form can be absorbed either sublingually (directly under the tongue) into the blood stream or may pass directly through the stomach lining into the blood plasma.

-Research has clearly shown (Dr. Arthur Guyton, M.D.) that the blood plasma contains approximately 3% dissolved oxygen; the red blood cells (hemoglobin) hold the remaining 97% in a completely healthy and well-oxygenated individual.
+Research has clearly shown that the blood plasma contains approximately 3% dissolved oxygen; the red blood cells (hemoglobin) hold the remaining 97% in a completely healthy and well-oxygenated individual.
 Oxygen passes out of the red blood cells and into the plasma to be transferred to the cells that need oxygen for the metabolic process.
 These cells then pass CO2 back into the plasma that is picked up by the red blood cells in the exchange.
 Oxygen is almost always present in the plasma as it travels though the body.

 Research conducted on Liquid Oxygen indicates that there is a direct and long-lasting correlation between the consumption of Liquid Oxygen and an increased partial pressure of oxygen in arterial blood.

-A Duke University study, completed in 1996, indicates clearly, for the first time, the actual mechanisms by which oxygen is transported in the blood directly to the tissues and how oxygen is released and acquired by the blood through both the lungs and the plasma.
+Another clinical study proved the actual mechanisms by which oxygen is transported in the blood directly to the tissues and how oxygen is released and acquired by the blood through both the lungs and the plasma.
 The combination of these two studies implies that Liquid Oxygen, when taken orally, is absorbed into the blood stream where it is transported directly to the tissues.